Yentis/osu-local-scores/README.md

 ## Features

-- Filtering, search & sort many different fields
+- Filter, search & sort many different fields
 - PP values & max combo
 - Auto refreshes when you set a score in osu! (may take 2-3 min)